everest-engineering/lhotse/README.md

 [Spring Security OAuth](https://projects.spring.io/spring-security-oauth/docs/oauth2.html).
 Out of the box, it sets up both an __authorization server__ and a __resource server__ (the main application) that facilitate an authentication and authorisation workflow based on [OAuth2](https://oauth.net/2/).
-Stateless sessions using [Jason Web Tokens](https://jwt.io/) (JWT) makes is easy to extract microservices.
+Stateless sessions using [JSON Web Tokens](https://jwt.io/) (JWT) makes it easy to extract microservices.

-JWT tokens are issued by the authorization server which client applications include as part of the `Authorization` header included with every API request.
+JWT tokens are issued by the authorization server which client applications include as part of the `Authorization` header for every API request.
 The main application -- the resource server in OAuth parlance -- uses a shared secret to validate each request and enforces role based authorisation.

 Our initial set up has both authorisation and resource servers running together in a single application.
 A single